fermionicplants/Simulations_fluids/README.md

 # Simulations_fluids
-things to use for phd
+- things to use for phd
+- Different forms of simulations for fluids to convert to MHD  code possibly using the vlasov equation.